Skip to content

 Zoloft Symptoms – Overdosing On Zoloft

 Can you overdose on Zoloft?
-Overdosing on Zoloft is more serious than missing a dose.
+Overdosing on Zoloft is more severe than missing a dose.
 There are no reported cases of fatal Zoloft overdoses.
 However, taking too much of this medication can cause serious Zoloft side effects or health complications.
 Purposefully or accidentally taking two or more doses of Zoloft could cause:

 In rare cases, consuming too much Zoloft can also cause serotonin syndrome, which results in dangerously high levels of the neurotransmitter serotonin in the brain.
 When there’s too much serotonin in the brain, this can cause diarrhea, confusion, and headaches.
 More severe symptoms may include seizures, muscle rigidity, hallucinations, and comas.